When you invite trouble, it's usually quick to accept.

 "Raced cars, is that correct?"

 "Yes, sir.
-I raced on th' State Circuit for eight years while I's in th' Academy an' then th' first couple of years after I's a deputy, t' help with th' mortgage an' such.."
+I raced on the State Circuit for eight years while I's in the Academy and then the first couple of years after I was a deputy, to help with the mortgage."

 "You must have been pretty good to pay your bills with your winnings."